 Use either medium or light gauge strings.
 Install each string so that it seats into the bridge pin hole notch.
-The ball end should be snug against the bridge plate under the soundboard.
+The bridge pin should hold the string as well, and the ball end should be snug against the bridge plate under the soundboard.
 Align the ball end with the string (pictured).
 Thread the strings loosely into the tuners.